taller-1-fiuba-rust/21C1-ObrerosInformaticos/ARCHITECTURE.md

 ## High-level overview

+![](img/high_level.png)

 When the server starts up, it listens for TCP connections on a specific address.

-![](img/high_level.png)
+It parses this request into a `Command` object with arguments and name, and then finds an executing function for this `Command`.
+The command is executed, usually against the database and a response is built.
+Finally, the response is sent back through the connection.

 ### Normal command flow